naomichanms/sandbox-bus-app-relnote/articles/Spring18/common-data-service-analytics/customizable-out-box-apps.md

 [!include[banner](../../includes/banner.md)]

-Through AppSource, users can discover out-of-the-box [Power BI apps](power-bi-apps-cds-a/index.md) from Microsoft and third parties that provide domain-optimized analytics based on Common Data Service for Analytics, which are customizable using Power BI.
+Through AppSource, users can discover out-of-the-box [Power BI bla bla apps](power-bi-apps-cds-a/index.md) from Microsoft and third parties that provide domain-optimized analytics based on Common Data Service for Analytics, which are customizable using Power BI.
 These solutions leverage and extend the common